ygowda/pebble-watch-app/README.md

 ### TODO ###

 * Get server updating time continuously - Selah
-* Arduino Stuff - Dan
+* Arduino Sensor and writing to server - Dan
+* Visualizing on Pebble watch - Dan/Selah
+* Party mode triggered by watch - Yashus
 * Getting weather from a City - Yashus
-* Visualizing on Pebble watch - Dan/Selah

 ### MARKDOWN HOW TO ###